Women’s Health Protection Act

 The UnRestrict MN campaign is part of a current lawsuit trying to remove burdensome laws in Minnesota that are designed to shame and stigmatize abortion providers and those that seek abortion care, such as those that require state-mandated consent language (some that is not medically accurate) and a required 24-hour waiting period or those that determine who can provide abortion care (Minnesota is a state in which only physicians can perform abortions).
 See a full list of these laws.

-Consider joining the Minnesota RHAP (Reproductive Health Access Project) Cluster, a partner organization within UnRestrict MN, if you’d like to be part of statewide networking with reproductive justice advocates working to ensure that abortion is safe, legal and accessible; fertility care, pregnancy care and safe childbirth are realities for everyone who chooses to have children; and we all live in safe, supportive communities.
+Consider joining the Minnesota RHAP (Reproductive Health Access Project) Cluster, a partner organization within UnRestrict MN, if you’d like to be part of statewide networking with reproductive justice advocates working to ensure that abortion is safe, legal and accessible.

 In March 2022, the MAFP hosted an “Access to Reproductive Health Care” discussion for medical students and residents to outline what reproductive health access looks like on the ground in Minnesota, what the role of family medicine is in preserving access to comprehensive reproductive health care and what training options are available to medical students and residents.
 See slides from the discussion.